Skip to Main Content

 • What can I request?

-• unique source held only by the Gallagher Law Library
+• We can provide scans of unique print materials held only by the Gallagher Law Library that aren’t available through another public library in Washington State.

 • Can I get scans of Washington Practice?

-• Westlaw Campus Research is available to all UW Libraries borrowers from any UW Library.
+• Westlaw Campus Research is available to all UW Libraries borrowers from any UW Library location.

-• What if I don't know exactly what I'm looking for or if you own it?
+• What if I'm not sure what I need or whether you own it?

 • If you need help identifying material for your legal research needs it's best to start by reaching out to our Reference Librarians at lawref@uw.edu

-• We cannot conduct legal research on your behalf.
+• Please note that we're not able to conduct legal research on your behalf.

 Questions?